MaxChip101/PSS-interpreter/docs/pss.md

  _     copies the value of where the pointer is and pastes it where it is told ?     sets the value of where the pointer is to the user input !     prints the value of where the pointer is
- ;     sleeps for the value of the pointer milliseconds
+ ;     sleeps for the a set amount of milliseconds
  $     makes, writes, and reads files
 ```